calboo/TAWAS/README.md

 # TAWAS
 An IDL script for solving the wave equation for torsional Alfv&egrave;n waves in a viscous plasma in static equilibrium with an axisymmetric, force-free magnetic field with no azimuthal component.
-The solution is calculated over a uniform numerical grid in radius, r, and height, z.
+The solution is calculated over a uniform numerical grid with coordinates r and z for the radius and height respectively.
 The solution is calculated using the analytical formula presented in NAMEOFPAPER.

 ## Usage